 5a) In your opinion, when is the most suitable age to start preparing our children for success?

 Children are born with these soft skills and further developed up to 80-85% during the first 5 years of their life before they begin formal education.

 b) How do we go about doing it?

 As parents, do not restrict them but encourage them and set the environment for them to learn and develop.
-Asking active questions help the child to think and be creative, which will in turn stimulate their brain development.
+Asking active questions help the child to think and be creative, which will, in turn, stimulate their brain development.

 6. In the recent years, there is a growing trend where parents are sending their child to different learning programs (enrichment programs, brain development classes), what are your views on it?

-Learning should be fun, interesting and a value to our child.
+Learning should be fun, interesting and valuable to our child.
 If we push them too hard, there will be a point that they will repel and they fall out of love with learning.
 That is when learning becomes a chore for them!
 Thus, we should provide the right environment for life-long learning in order to nurture life-long learner.

 7. What advices or tips would you give to parents to prepare and equip their child for success in the 21st century?